 VEGA Group plc was involved in many aspects of the Rosetta mission, from the overall design of the spacecraft to the on board software.

-UK scientists are involved in ten of the 21 experiments that Rosetta will carry out during its mission.
+UK scientists were involved in ten of the 21 experiments that Rosetta and Philae carried out during the mission.

-Armagh Observatory will be helping to analyse the results from the OSIRIS instrument.
+Armagh Observatory helped to analyse the results from the OSIRIS instrument.